 Networking sites accessed over the Internet have proliferated in the last several years.
 There are numerous networking sites of various types.
-Some networking sites were designed for social purposes, such as Facebook, MySpace, and Twitter.
+Some networking sites were designed for social purposes, such as Facebook.
 Notwithstanding their origins as social media, many use these social networking sites for commercial purposes.
-Other networking sites are specifically intended for commercial purposes, such as LinkedIn.
+Other networking sites are specifically intended for commercial purposes, such as Linkedin.

 Pages of individual lawyers on social networking sites that are used solely for social purposes (i.e. to maintain social contact with family and close friends) and not for the purpose of marketing legal services, are not subject to the lawyer advertising rules.
 However, lawyers are still bound by the Rules Regulating the Florida Bar.